albjerto/moon-landing/README.md

 This repository contains the code of the project for the module Autonomous and Adaptive Systems, held by Prof. [Mirco Musolesi](https://www.mircomusolesi.org/) at the University of Bologna.

+The purpose of this project is to compare, both in terms of training stability and testing performances, one of the most well-known algorithms for Deep Reinforcement Learning, Deep Q-Learning, and its improvements.
+In particular, the experiments will train the base DQN, the DQN with fixed Q-targets, the Double DQN and the Dueling Double DQN, and test them on the Lunar Lander environment from OpenAI gym.
+The results of the experiments show that, while the extensions to the base algorithm improved its performances greatly, the simpleness of the environment prevents us from identifying a clear winner.

 Read the paper-like report for the project [here](https://github.com/albjerto/moon-landing/blob/master/minipaper.pdf).

 ![agent perfomance after training](./img/test_performance.gif "Agent performance after training")